SageSG/Wifi-Controlled-Robotic-Car/README.md

 ![tc8](https://user-images.githubusercontent.com/73056944/144760763-1649f579-d9d2-4403-b230-528671e96c98.png)

-#### Test Case9: User can edit items on the empty map by utilising the map assets.
+#### Test Case: User can edit items on the empty map by utilising the map assets.
 Precondition:
 User must be able to view and utilise the Maps assets on the maps page.